DuyNguyen6080/Latex-prediction/README.md

-# Latex prediction from image
+# Handwritten Math Expression to LaTeX
-1. Prerequisite:
+1. Prerequisites:
-    - Create virtual enviroment
+    - Create a virtual environment
-    '''python3 -m venv <your virtual enviroment name>
+      `python -m venv <your virtual environment name>`
     - Install dependencies
-    ''' pip install -r requirement.txt
+      `pip install -r requirements.txt`

 2. Train
-    '''python3 train..py --config /config/configs.yaml
+    `python3 train.py --config /config/configs.yaml`
-    This will load the configuration of a model
+    This loads the model configuration.
-    After training the model will produce (save) an .pt file.
-This will be the model state after training perform as a pretrain
+    After training, the model will produce a `.pt` file.
+This file represents the model state after training and can be used as a pretrained model.
-    This pt can be load and make a model become a pretrain
+    The `.pt` file can be loaded to initialize a model as pretrained.

 3. Evaluation
-    '''python3 eval.py --checkpoint /checkpoint/<your .pt name>
+    `python3 eval.py --checkpoint /checkpoint/<model file>`
+    The evaluates the performance of a model on a test set.